quorten/quorten-blog1/_posts/2019-11-29-key-ctrlr-hw.md

   general trick to eliminate this is to define sub-cycles where each user accesses the memory only on alternating cycles.
-If the same item is accessed at the same time, multi-read single-write style, this can be done in the same cycle.
+If the same item is accessed at the same time, multi-read single-write style, this can be done in the same cycle, assuming latch register style memory.
+RAM-style memory may require a dedicated write cycle.

   Another trick is to use double-buffering in place of triple buffering.
 If one user loops through the buffer at an offset